epoberezkin/json-schema-usage-problems/README.md

 We would greatly appreciate if you could submit the schemas that you use in real life (without any confidential information) and, optionally, example(s) that are valid against your schema.

+Please submit a PR with the schema (and a valid example, if you have it) in a separate folder inside [real-schemas](https://github.com/epoberezkin/json-schema-usage-problems/tree/master/real-schemas) using one of the provided templates - you can use JSON, YAML of JavaScript.

 ## References